arangodb/docs/3.11/arangosearch-exact-value-matching.md

 |:-------|
 | **The Matrix** |

-For ArangoSearch Views, it is not necessary to set the Analyzer context with the `ANALYZER()` function here, because the default Analyzer is `identity` anyway.
+For `arangosearch` Views, it is not necessary to set the Analyzer context with the `ANALYZER()` function here, because the default Analyzer is `identity` anyway.
 However, being explicit about the Analyzer context can help with clarity and it also makes it easier to adjust queries if you want to use something other than